Random Thoughts: I Dare You!

 The goose is getting fat (but hopefully no one is making Foie Gras, or we’ll all be in trouble).
 With less than two weeks until that happy day, what have the Financial Bloggers got cooking?

-- In an odd twist of cross referencing, the Canadian Capitalist is offering 4 free copies of Gail Vaz-Oxlade’s Til Debt Do Us Part 2010 Planner as a gift to his readers.
+- In an odd twist of cross referring to, the Canadian Capitalist is offering 4 free copies of Gail Vaz-Oxlade's Til Debt Do Us Part 2010 Planner as a gift to his readers.
 Go over and leave a comment and you might get a Good Financial Planning Gift for Christmas!

 - Michael James writes about another despicable Door-to-Door Scam perpetrated by alleged Hot Water Tank salesfolks.
 These vultures came to my door, and I simply sent them away (now I am glad they did).